-Mutual activity don’t have to cost a lot of money.
+Mutual activities don’t have to cost a lot of money.
 In fact, they really shouldn’t!
 They also shouldn’t be difficult to plan, for either the kids or the leaders.

 I don’t have many pictures because I didn’t ask parents if I could include their kids.
 Also, I wasn’t doing any of these activities with a blog post in mind–but if you have any questions, let me know!

-If you’re in a position where you need some activity ideas, maybe you can use one of these.
+If you’re in a position where you need some activity ideas, try out one of these.

 Family Feud Mutual Activity